 It is not possible to explain the treatment principles in their entirety here as they are very complex and so fundamentally different from the approach of many traditionally trained U.K. orthodontists.
 We appreciate that this can confuse you as the parent, especially with so many different schools of thought.
 What we can say without fear of reproach is that although sometimes difficult and lengthy, it is an evidence-based treatment option and it is our opinion that we can gain the best facial changes yet achieved.

-To book a consultation or to find out more about Orthopaedic & Myofunctional braces at our dental practice in London, get in touch with our friendly team by calling 020 7622 5333 or sending an email to firstname.lastname@example.org.Book Appointment
+To book a consultation or to find out more about early interceptive orthopaedic treatment at our dental practice in London, get in touch with our friendly team by calling 020 7622 5333 or sending an email to firstname.lastname@example.org.Book Appointment

 Did you know that the way your child breathes can affect the development of his or her jaws and facial structure influencing how the teeth fit together?
 Normal breathing should occur through the nose with the mouth closed.
 However, if the nasal passage is somehow obstructed, mouth breathing often results.